The Examination & Conservation of the Raphael Cartoons

 Raking light photography also revealed the presence of a 'bump' on either side of where the cartoon had been cut into strips.
-(This can be seen in Figure 6).
 Closer examination confirms that these 'bumps' correspond to strips of canvas applied to the back of the edges of each strip of cartoon.
 They were probably applied in the 17th century so that the individual cartoon strips could be pinned up together for display and for copying.

 Infra red reflectography was used to reveal the underdrawing.
 Infra red can pass through some paint layers before it is reflected by the charcoal underdrawing making it much easier to see.
-In Figure 8 an alteration to the position of the thumb of the hand of Christ from the cartoon The Miraculous Draught of Fishes (see Figure 11) can be seen.
+In this image an alteration to the position of the thumb of the hand of Christ from the cartoon The Miraculous Draught of Fishes can be seen.
 Infra red also revealed that Raphael, surprisingly, did not use any squaring up lines to facilitate the underdrawing.
 He appears to have worked freehand directly onto the paper.

 A limited number of x-rays were taken during the previous conservation campaign in the 1960s.
 The 1990s project used x-rays more extensively - the whole of two cartoons were x-rayed and the main features of all the others.
 The x-rays highlight the original lead white paint layer used by Raphael and his studio assistants.
 Later retouchings in other media, such as pastel, are transparent to x-rays and hence do not show up.
 As in this x-ray of the head of Christ from the cartoon The Miraculous Draught of Fishes much clearer picture of the condition of the painting can be obtained.
 A comparison of the 1990s x-rays with those taken in the 1960s shows any changes in condition.